Upper Snoqualmie weed watcher program

-- To sign up for trainings, adopt trails, enter survey and weed data and view past survey data.
+- To sign up for trainings, adopt trails, enter and edit survey and weed data, and view data.

 Plant enthusiasts, hikers and others who want to help protect our natural areas are encouraged to join the effort to locate (and control) invasive species in the beautiful Middle Fork Snoqualmie Valley and the Snoqualmie Pass Gateway trails of the South Fork Snoqualmie.

 The Middle Fork-South Fork invasive weed project trains volunteers to survey along the beautiful trails of the Middle Fork Snoqualmie Valley and in the upper South Fork Snoqualmie watershed.
 Help survey the area's spectacular trail system for invasive weeds so we can stop them before they get entrenched.
 We’re surveying trails from Mt.
 Si near North Bend to Dutch Miller Gap in the heart of the Alpine Lakes Wilderness.
 Read the project reports below to see what we've found so far.
-To sign up to survey a trail or for more information, email Mark Boyar or Sasha Shaw.
-To find out about weed removal work parties in the Middle Fork, see the Mountains to Sound Greenway Trust website.
+For more information, email Mark Boyar or Sasha Shaw.
+To find out about weed removal work parties in the Middle Fork, contact Katie Woolsey with Washington Department of Natural Resources or the Mountains to Sound Greenway Trust.

 Mark Boyar, Volunteer, Mountains to Sound Greenway Trust, 206-760-9041, email@example.com